How to Prevent Fraud in Your AP Department

 • Divide responsibilities: Ensure that no single person has complete control over the AP process.
 Separate duties such as invoice approval, payment authorization, and reconciliation.

 • Limit access: Restrict access to financial systems to authorized personnel only.
 Implement role-based access controls to prevent unauthorized access and modifications.
+It is always best to practice giving the lowest level of clearance needed to do a job.

 Regular Reconciliation